Ashapura Mata

 Ashapura Mata is an aspect of Devi, a Hindu goddess.
-She is one of the kuladevis of Kutch, and the Jadeja clan inhabiting the area.
+She is one of the kuldevis of Kutch and Rajasthan, and the Jadeja clan of Gujarat, Chauhans and Patiyats inhabiting the western Indian provinces.
 She is a goddess regarded to fulfill the wishes of her adherents.
-In her iconography, the goddess is said to have 7 pairs of eyes.

-Her temples are mainly found in Rajasthan ,Gujaratand Madhya Pradesh.
+Her temples are mainly found in Rajasthan, Gujarat and Madhya Pradesh.
 She is considered to be an expansion of goddess Shakambhari Devi.